SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/addition-use-case-2.md

 ## MAIN SUCCESS SCENARIO

 1. Information for the population of a continent  is requested.
-2. Database creates a report ordering all world by population.
+2. Database creates a report ordering all continent by population.
 3. Client provides report requested.

 ## EXTENSIONS